-- Completed in May 2012 to summarise wildlife observed and recorded by residents over the last 12 to 18 months. - Provides evidence of sightings of Protected Species and Species of Principle Importance. - Partial clearance of this land by current landowners took place on 12 March 2012. - This land was last cultivated over 30 years ago.
+- Completed in May 2012 to summarise wildlife observed and recorded by residents over the last 12 to 18 months. - Provides evidence of sightings of protected species and species of principal importance. - Partial clearance of this land by current landowners took place on 12th March 2012. - This land was last cultivated over 30 years ago.
 Since then it has returned to nature.
-A variety of protected and unprotected wildlife has moved in.
-A diverse and in places dense mixture of vegetation (trees, bushes, flowers) has taken over the land and has grown and matured. - The site conforms to at least two separate types of environment identified on the Natural England Habitats and Features Decision Tree - Woodland (including scrub and hedgerows) and ponds or slow flowing water bodies. - The western border of the southern part of the site, directly borders for several 100 yards the Local Wildlife Site (LWS) R35 - Star Lane Pits, identified in the RDC CS as a site of "significant wildlife value".
+A variety of protected and unprotected wildlife have moved in.
+A diverse and in places dense mixture of vegetation (trees, bushes, flowers) have taken over the land and have grown and matured. - The site conforms to at least two separate types of environment identified on the Natural England Habitats and Features Decision Tree - Woodland (including scrub and hedgerows) and ponds or slow flowing water bodies. - The western border of the southern part of the site, directly borders for several 100 yards the Local Wildlife Site (LWS) R35 - Star Lane Pits, identified in the RDC CS as a site of "significant wildlife value".
 It is difficult to detect on the ground the actual boundary between this land and the LWS.